 Dear Sirs,

 Special gratitude to Umakanth Sir.
-I am one of the follower to you sir.
+I am one of the followers of you, sir.
+Thanking you for your reply.
+We need some clarification about Sec 3:

 From India, Nizamabad

-Regarding the query of the friend from Nizamabad, there is no choice ,if any for the employer having 100 or more workmen, if there is an order passed by the appropriate Govt by a general or special order to constitute works committee in the establishment.
+Regarding the query of the friend from Nizamabad, there is no choice if any for the employer having 100 or more workmen if there is an order passed by the appropriate Govt by a general or special order to constitute a works committee in the establishment.

 From India, Salem

-"order passed by the appropriate Govt by a general or special order" - Does this mean the government / government organisation (Labour Department) will be giving individual order / Notice / letter etc. to individual establishment / Industry that your establishment should form works committee?
+"Order passed by the appropriate government by a general or special order" - Does this mean the government/government organization (Labour Department) will be giving individual orders/notices/letters, etc., to individual establishments/industries that your establishment should form a works committee?

 From India